peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/GATEWAY.md

 When a node publishes a message the `retain` flag works normally: the broker retains the message for future subscribers if `qos==1`.
 See the MQTT spec.

-# 8. ESP8266 Nodes

-Currently these are unsupported.
-From the docs:

-> Receiving messages from an ESP8266 device: Strangely, an ESP32 device connected to a wifi network using method 1 or 2 above, will receive ESPNow messages sent to the STA_IF MAC address from another ESP32 device, but will reject messages from an ESP8266 device!!!.
-To receive messages from an ESP8266 device, the AP_IF interface must be set to active(True) and messages must be sent to the AP_IF MAC address.

-It seems a bad idea to force the gateway to run an access point interface and it complicates the gateway design to concurrently support two different `espnow` interfaces.
-There is also a question over whether the gateway's AP interface will track the channel number of its station interface which is set when the station interface connects to the system AP.

-Further there is a question whether this behaviour is a feature or a bug - in which case it will be fixed in the ESP IDF.

-Comments welcome.

 # Appendix 1 Power saving